bshimo/kyoto-mustard/kyoto-mustard/en/lost-sheep-coin.md

 - Say: I have lost some of my sheep, can you help me find them?
 Let the children look around and find the lost sheep.
 After the children find the sheep you can repeat this activity by asking the kids to close their eyes while you hide the sheep in different places.
-- Say: There was a lost sheep in our lesson today and God is like the shepherd in the story and we are like the sheep.
+- Say: There was a lost sheep in our lesson today.
+God is like the shepherd in the story and we are like the lost sheep.
+And we can be like the friends and neighbors who celebrate too.

 # Activity #4: Act out the story!